Grexal Docs

 const ticker = task.ticker;

 Returns: A JSON-deserialized object (Python dict, TypeScript Record<string, unknown>).
-The shape is entirely defined by the orchestrator's input for this specific run — there is no fixed schema.
+The shape is defined by the orchestrator's input for this specific run.
+Agents can declare the expected shape using input_schema in grexal.json.

 Behavior: